Top 3 Fastest-Growing Vocational Sectors in Maine

 For example, consider what the following areas offer:

-- Portland—As the largest city in the state, this coastal metropolitan region is where you'll find lots of student-friendly amenities and services.
+- Portland: As the largest city in the state, this coastal metropolitan region is where you'll find lots of student-friendly amenities and services.
 It provides the easiest access to other major urban areas like Boston.
 And it is home to a flourishing creative scene and award-winning culinary establishments.
-The city has even been named as one of America's most unexpected places for high-tech innovation.*
+The city has even been named as one of America's most unexpected places for high-tech innovation, according to the City of Portland website.

-- Bangor—This city in Penobscot County is a major economic and cultural center for many northern, eastern, and central areas of Maine.
-It's known for being one of America's first places with an employee wellness movement.
-And it's where a lot of employment opportunities are often found in sectors like healthcare, substance abuse counseling, and transportation.**
+- Bangor: This city in Penobscot County is a major economic and cultural center for many northern, eastern, and central areas of Maine.
+And it's where a lot of employment opportunities are often found in sectors like healthcare, substance abuse counseling, and transportation.

-- Kittery—As part of York County, this coastal city in southern Maine has been a popular tourist destination for a long time.
-But it is also an important center for the arts, social and health services, hospitality, and manufacturing.***
+- Kittery: As part of York County, this coastal city in southern Maine has been a popular tourist destination for a long time.
+But as the Kittery Economic Development Committee notes, it is also an important center for the arts, social and health services, hospitality, and manufacturing.

 Plus, a lot of Mainers have been experiencing increases in how much they earn.
-For instance, between 2011 and 2016, statewide per-capita income rose by 14 percent.**** But the most exciting fact might be that the state's fastest-growing employment sectors are often relatively quick to train for.
+For instance, between 2011 and 2016, statewide per-capita income rose by 14 percent, according to the Maine Development Foundation.
+But the most exciting fact might be that the state's fastest-growing employment sectors are often relatively quick to train for.
 And although it's a good option, you don't even necessarily have to go to school in Portland, Maine.
 Colleges with short-but-worthwhile programs operate in multiple regions of the state.

 With that in mind, check out three of the most rapidly expanding industries you can attain skills for: